davidrcurtin/Simple-Mirror-Star-Spectrum-Solver/README.md

 Please cite both papers if you use this code in your own research.

-This code uses the faster estimation methods of the short paper to drastically speed up computation time, which is suitable for estimating mirror star signatures at the order-of-magnitude level for flux and within a factor of < ~ 2 for frequency cutoffs and peaks over a wide range of possible mirror star and atomic dark matter parameters.
+This code uses the faster estimation methods of the short paper to drastically speed up computation time, which is suitable for estimating mirror star signatures at the order-of-magnitude level for flux over a wide range of possible mirror star and atomic dark matter parameters.
+Features like peak frequencies and cutoffs are more accurate since they are more determined by fundamental parameters than by the exact properties of the SM nugget.